Robert Knox Ross: Early life and military career

-Robert Knox Ross was born on 23 August 1893, the son of a British Army officer, Brigadier-General Robert James Ross of the Middlesex Regiment, he was educated at Cheltenham College and the Royal Military College, Sandhurst.
+Robert Knox Ross was born on 23 August 1893, the son of a British Army officer, Brigadier General Robert James Ross of the Middlesex Regiment, he was educated at Cheltenham College and the Royal Military College, Sandhurst.
 He graduated from Sandhurst and was commissioned as a second lieutenant into the Queen's (Royal West Surrey Regiment), the second most senior line infantry regiment of the British Army, on 5 February 1913.
 He served with the 2nd Battalion, Queen's in South Africa and Bermuda.

-On the outbreak of World War I, in August 1914, the battalion, stationed in Pretoria, was sent to England, arriving there in September, where it became part of the 22nd Brigade of the 7th Division.
+On the outbreak of the First World War, in August 1914, the battalion, stationed in Pretoria, was sent to England, arriving there in September, where it became part of the 22nd Brigade of the 7th Division.
 On 22 September Ross was promoted to lieutenant.
 The battalion was sent to the Western Front in October and Ross, commanding a platoon in 'A' Company, with his battalion, fought in the First Battle of Ypres, where he was one of the few officers not killed or wounded.
 On 22 October 1915, he was promoted to captain.
 Ross remained on the Western Front until 1916, upon promotion to the staff and becoming brigade major of the 27th Brigade, and later the 233rd Brigade in Palestine in the Middle Eastern theatre.
-In 1916 he became a General staff Officer Grade 2 (GSO2) with the 60th (2/2nd London) Division, part of the Egyptian Expeditionary Force (EEF).
-He ended the war in 1918 having been awarded the Distinguished Service Order (DSO), on 1 January 1918, Military Cross (MC), and was thrice mentioned in despatches.
+In 1916 he became a General Staff Officer Grade 2 (GSO2) with the 60th (2/2nd London) Division, part of the Egyptian Expeditionary Force (EEF).
+He ended the war in 1918 having been awarded the Distinguished Service Order (DSO), in January 1918, Military Cross (MC) in February 1915, and was thrice mentioned in despatches.